yeasy/docker-blockchain-explorer/README.md

 $ node exp-server.js
 ```

-## install rocksdb
-Install required  rocksdb 4.1.

-## install hyperledger
-Install hyperledger and build the peer

 # Supported Docker versions

-This image is officially supported on Docker version 1.7.0.
+This image is officially supported on Docker version 1.9.0+.

 Support for older versions (down to 1.0) is provided on a best-effort basis.